smivv/pytorch-django-chexnet/README.md

 2. Download images of ChestX-ray14 from this [released page](https://nihcc.app.box.com/v/ChestXray-NIHCC) and decompress them to the directory [images](./ChestX-ray14/images).

-3. Specify one or multiple GPUs and run
+3. To run Django server type in console

+   `python manage.py runserver`

+4. Or to compute AUROC for the part of dataset type:

-   `python model.py`
+   `python auroc.py`

 ## Comparsion

-We followed the training strategy described in the official paper, and a ten crop method is adopted both in validation and test.
+Authors followed the training strategy described in the official paper, and a ten crop method is adopted both in validation and test.
 Compared with the original CheXNet, the per-class AUROC of our reproduced model is almost the same.
-We have also proposed a slightly-improved model which achieves a mean AUROC of 0.847 (v.s.
+Authors have also proposed a slightly-improved model which achieves a mean AUROC of 0.847 (v.s.
 0.841 of the original CheXNet).

 |     Pathology      | [Wang et al.](https://arxiv.org/abs/1705.02315) | [Yao et al.](https://arxiv.org/abs/1710.10501) | [CheXNet](https://arxiv.org/abs/1711.05225) | Our Implemented CheXNet | Our Improved Model |
 | :----------------: | :--------------------------------------: | :--------------------------------------: | :--------------------------------------: | :---------------------: | :----------------: |